GE U23C

 The 2300 horsepower GE U23C diesel-electric locomotive model was first offered by GE in 1968, and featured a V-type 12 cylinder version of the standard GE FDL diesel motor.
 Designed as a competitor to EMD's SD38 and SD39 series, it was intended for heavy transfer, drag and hump service where speed was not a priority.
 Other than six tall hood doors matching six power assemblies per side, there are very few features which distinguish the U23C from the U30C.
 The U30C has eight tall hood doors per side, a function of the V16 within.

 A total of 73 units were built at Erie including 20 for export to Brazil.
-An additional 150 units were built by GE de Brazil from 1972–1976, some as kits supplied by GE.
+An additional 150 units were built by GE de Brazil from 1972 to 1976, some as kits supplied by GE.